 You can measure consumer engagement through the following:

 - Clicks – The consumer was successfully directed to the website within one to two clicks.

 - Consume – Offer as few barriers to payment as possible. avoid making customers create unnecessary logins simply to make a payment.

 - Understand– They understand the directions and successfully navigated appropriate screens.

 - Completed Transaction– The consumer made a successful payment to the account.

-The better the consumer’s experience is while engaging with your website, the more likely they are to complete a transaction.
-Ultimately, creating a positive experience during the payment process directly impacts your bottom line.
+The better the customer’s experience while engaging with your payment services, the more likely they are to complete a transaction.
+Creating this positive experience during payment directly impacts your bottom line.

-PDCflow offers a suite of products created specifically for the accounts receivable and debt collection industries which will provide you the real-time data you need in order to successfully collect payments.
+PDCflow offers a complete payment hub created specifically for accounts receivable businesses, departments and debt collection agencies.
+Our solutions will provide you the streamlined, secure payment processing you need in order to successfully collect payments.